 There were many mechanical process involved like plate production, film stripping and color separation during the early times.
 However, developments in printing technology have made the pre press phase in offset a little bit faster.
 The new direct to plate technology allows offset printers to easily produce plates that you can use thus, making the case for a faster and easier printing process.

-This is the philosophy, or for that matter the science, behind offset printing.
+This is the philosophy, or for that matter the science, behind this print methodology.
 Prints come out sharper because the inks only come into contact with image printing areas.
 Non-printing areas are covered with a thin film of water, repelling any ink that inadvertently comes into contact.

-Today’s cutthroat competition demands both quantity and quantity delivered at the same time.
+Competition in today’s printing marketplace demands both quantity and quantity to be delivered at the same time.
 One simply cannot afford to settle for something that that will have to do.
 Hence, printing offset is the printing process of choice to accommodate such pressing demands.

-Offset printing machines produce prints that possesses clarity and great detail.
-The process of printing itself does this efficicently for the rubber blanket conforms to the paper, adhering to the surface of the paper effectively, whatever its texture may be.
+These machines produce prints that possesses clarity and great detail.
+The process of printing itself does this efficiently for the rubber blanket conforms to the paper, adhering to the surface of the paper effectively, whatever its texture may be.
 Added to this, the whole process makes the paper more absorbent to the ink.

 All of these contributes to the generating both images and text that are defined and intense.